dask/dask/docs/source/index.rst

 memory" to "fits on disk".

 Dask can scale to a cluster of 100s of machines.
-It is resilient, elastic, data local, and low latency.
-For more information see documentation on the `distributed scheduler`_.
+It is resilient, elastic, data local and low latency.
+For more information, see the documentation about the `distributed scheduler`_.

-This ease of transition between single-machine to moderate cluster enables users both to start simple and to grow when necessary.
+This ease of transition between single-machine to moderate cluster enables users to both start simple and grow when necessary.

 Complex Algorithms